Right to health: Definitions in academic literature

-While most human rights are theoretically framed as negative rights, meaning that they are areas upon which society cannot interfere or restrict by political action, Mervyn Susser contends that the right to health is a particularly unique and challenging right because it is often expressed as a positive right, where society bears an obligation to provide certain resources and opportunities to the general population.
+Mervyn Susser, a South African advocate for public health who altered the way the world thinks about a universal right to health, described the right to health as a positive right.
+Most human rights are thought of as negative rights, which generally are able to be fulfilled without any political action.
+However, positive rights such as the right to health require that societies provide resources such as healthcare facilities.

-Susser further sets out four provisions that he sees as covered under a right to health: equitable access to health and medical services; a "good-faith" social effort to promote equal health among different social groups; means to measure and assess health equity; and equal sociopolitical systems to give all parties a unique voice in health advocacy and promotion.
+Susser further sets out four provisions that he sees as covered under a right to health: equitable access to health and medical services; a “good-faith” social effort to promote equal health among different social groups; means to measure and assess health equity; and equal sociopolitical systems to give all parties a unique voice in health advocacy and promotion.
 He is careful to note here that, while this likely entails some minimum standard of access to health resources, it does not guarantee or necessitate an equitable state of health for each person due to inherent biological differences in health status.
-This distinction is an important one, as some common critiques of a "right to health" are that it establishes a right to an unreachable standard and that it aspires to a state of health that is too subjectively variable from person to person or from one society to the next.
+This distinction is an important one, as some common critiques of a “right to health” are that it establishes a right to an unreachable standard and that it aspires to a state of health that is too subjectively variable from person to person or from one society to the next.

-While Susser's discussion centers on healthcare as a positive right, Paul Hunt refutes this view and makes the argument that the right to health also encompasses certain negative rights such as a protection from discrimination and the right to not receive medical treatment without the recipient's voluntary consent.
+While Susser’s discussion centers on healthcare as a positive right, Paul Hunt, a UN-appointed reporter, refutes this view and makes the argument that the right to health also encompasses certain negative rights such as a protection from discrimination and the right not to receive medical treatment without the recipient's voluntary consent.
 However, Hunt does concede that some positive rights, such as the responsibility of society to pay special attention to the health needs of the underserved and vulnerable, are included in the right to health.

-Paul Farmer addresses the issue of unequal access to health care in his article, "The Major Infectious Diseases in the World - To Treat or Not to Treat."
-He discusses the growing "outcome gap" between the populations receiving health interventions and the ones that are not.
-Poor people are not receiving the same treatment, if any at all, as the more financially fortunate.
-The high costs of medicine and treatment make it problematic for poor countries to receive equal care.
-He states, "Excellence without equity looms as the chief human-rights dilemma of health care in the 21st century."
+In addition to the right to health receiving increasing attention from academics such as Susser and Hunt, many universities around the world have been including courses with topics surrounding the right to health in higher education curricula.
+Harvard University’s Health and Human Rights website has spoken about the increased inclusion of health rights curricula into higher education, stating: “Faculty have now established a wide range of health and human rights courses in universities throughout the world—within schools of law, policy, public health, social work, nursing, and medicine.
+These courses cover a wide breadth of topics, including courses that focus on a specific set of rights (such as sexual and reproductive rights); the health-related human rights of specific groups (including the rights of children and adolescents); the promotion and protection of health and human rights in individual countries or regions (addressing the right to health in Latin America); and the intersections of human rights with related disciplines (drawing from complementary teaching on bioethics, law, and social justice).”